Blog

 May 2022

-This blog details the sequence of events in the cyber kill chain of a Sysrv-hello botnet infection seen on a deployment at an organization in France which was trialing Darktrace.
-Darktrace provided visibility at the network level through model detections and Cyber AI Analyst, giving insights into the latest TTPs of the botnet in March and April 2022.
+Discover the cyber kill chain of a Sysrv-hello botnet infection in France and gain insights into the latest TTPs of the botnet in March and April 2022.

 In recent years, the prevalence of crypto-jacking botnets has risen in tandem with the popularity and value of cryptocurrencies.
 Increasingly crypto-mining malware programs are distributed by botnets as they allow threat actors to harness the cumulative processing power of a large number of machines (discussed in our other Darktrace blogs.1 2 One of these botnets is Sysrv-hello, which in addition to crypto-mining, propagates aggressively across the Internet in a worm-like manner by trolling for Remote Code Execution (RCE) vulnerabilities and SSH worming from the compromised victim devices.
 This all has the purpose of expanding the botnet.